koyalshubham/handwriting_recognition/README.md

 chmod +x requirements.sh<br/>
 sudo ./requirements.sh<br/>
 <br/>
 You may have to manually install opencv-python, pandas, keras, tensorflow(1.14), tpdm, scikit-image, especially if you run it on a virtualenv.
 Please use tensorflow 1.X versions only.
+We used 1.4.0 version for tensorflow

 You might have to create a virtual environment to pip install packages from requirements.txt file